Smugglers Cove: Why these guys are keeping a friend's ambitious dream alive | CBC News

 "We were quite concerned that this whole beautiful property, that it would stop here," Brennan said.

-He and Kavanaugh contacted ollett's estate in hopes of taking over the property, and keeping the dream alive.
+He and Kavanaugh contacted Hollett's estate in hopes of taking over the property, and keeping the dream alive.

 The Wild West comes to Burin